Turn your heater off overnight or when you leave the house.

 Dishwasher and washing machine:

-Save up to $40-$80 a year by using the ‘cold water’ setting on your washing machine.
+Save around $40-$80 a year by using the ‘cold water’ setting on your washing machine.

 Only run your dishwasher when it’s full.